-- For a single CBU transplant, a post-processing dose of $\geq 2.5 \times 10^7$ total nucleated cells (TNC)/kg recipient weight is recommended, with minimum allowable dose of $\geq 1.0 \times 10^7$ TNC/kg recipient weight - Proof of sterility sterility will be reported at time of release - Results of an assay for cell viability (e.g. colony forming units (CFU), CD34+ viability, Trypan Blue or other staining method(s) or another functional assay supporting cell viability) - If a post-processing / pre-freeze cell viability assay was not performed by the CBB or does not meet current minimum requirements, cell viability from a thawed retention sample or segment representative of the cord blood product will be performed prior to transplantation - o If no cell viability assay can be performed, the TC will confirm the CBU remains the best match for the patient for transplant - Any hemoglobinopathy testing done by the CBB (including testing for sickle cell and beta thalassemia) will be communicated with the TC - Identity testing: HLA-A, -B, and -DRB1 at a resolution sufficient to determine concordance with the original HLA typing must be confirmed prior to transplant - High resolution HLA-DRB1 typing must be performed prior to shipment of the CBU and may be performed at the recruitment, extended typing or confirmatory/verification typing stages. - o This testing may be performed in a laboratory designated by the CBB or the NMDP or another national registry. - It is recommended that each CBU is at least 4/6 HLA-matched at HLA-A, -B, and -DRB1, with a minimum allowable HLA match of 3/6 at HLA-A, -B, and -DRB1
+- For a single CBU transplant, a post-processing dose of $\ge 2.5 \ge 10^7$ total nucleated cells (TNC)/kg recipient weight is recommended, with minimum allowable dose of $\ge 1.0 \ge 10^7$ TNC/kg recipient weight - Proof of sterility sterility will be reported at time of release - Results of an assay for cell viability (e.g. colony forming units (CFU), CD34+ viability, Trypan Blue or other staining method(s) or another functional assay supporting cell viability) - If a post-processing / pre-freeze cell viability assay was not performed by the CBB or does not meet current minimum requirements, cell viability from a thawed retention sample or segment representative of the cord blood product will be performed prior to transplantation - If no cell viability assay can be performed, the TC will confirm the CBU remains the best match for the patient for transplant - Any hemoglobinopathy testing done by the CBB (including testing for sickle cell and beta thalassemia) will be communicated with the TC - Identity testing: HLA-A, -B, -C, -DRB1 by DNA-based technologies at a resolution sufficient to determine concordance with the original HLA typing must be confirmed prior to transplant - High resolution HLA-DRB1 typing must be performed prior to shipment of the CBU and may be performed at the recruitment, extended typing or confirmatory/verification typing stages. - This testing may be performed in a laboratory designated by the CBB or the NMDP or another national registry. - The laboratory performing this testing must be capable of carrying out DNAbased HLA typing and be accredited by ASHI, EFI, or CAP. - It is recommended that each CBU is at least 4/6 HLA-matched at HLA-A, -B, and DRB1, with a minimum allowable HLA match of 3/6 at HLA-A, -B, and -DRB1